-The following criteria define the technical standards applicants are generally expected to meet in order to participate and function in the laboratory, classroom and clinical setting.
+The following criteria define the technical standards applicants are expected to meet to participate and function in the laboratory, classroom, and clinical settings.
 These technical standards are necessary and essential to provide for the health and safety of students and of the patients receiving care.

 All students in the Diagnostic Medical Sonography Programs must possess the intellectual ability to learn, integrate, analyze, and synthesize data.
-Students must have functional use of the senses of vision and hearing and motor function capabilities to meet the demands of the profession.
+Students must have functional use of the senses of vision, hearing, and motor function capabilities to meet the demands of the profession.